Febo2788/RMTnet/README.md

 | Many modules (6) | 0.274 | 0.957 | 0.253 |
 | **Overall mean** | **0.302** | **0.904** | **0.206** |

-**Why RMThreshold wins on simulated data and why that doesn't mean much:** The simulation generates perfectly clean block-diagonal structure — within-module correlations are high, between-module correlations near zero.
-That is exactly what hard thresholding was designed for: draw a line, all within-module edges survive, all between-module edges die.
-Real gene expression data has continuous correlation gradients, batch-driven off-diagonal structure, genes with partial module membership, and housekeeping co-expression across all modules.
-On that kind of data, picking a single hard threshold either cuts real edges or keeps noise edges.
-Spectral filtering handles this more gracefully because it operates on the global eigenvalue structure rather than entry-by-entry.
 RMTnet consistently outperforms no filtering.
-The comparison to RMThreshold is harder to interpret from simulation alone — real data with known ground truth would be the proper test.
+The comparison to RMThreshold is harder to interpret from simulation alone — the simulated data has perfectly clean block-diagonal structure, which is exactly what hard thresholding is designed for.
+Real data has continuous correlation gradients, batch-driven off-diagonal noise, and genes with partial module membership.
+On simulated data, a hard threshold at r ≈ 0.35 trivially separates signal from noise.
+On real data (as shown above), it either cuts real edges or keeps noise edges.
+A proper benchmark against curated pathway databases on real data would be the right next test.

 ---